anupam-gupta2024/angularlogin/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.

+## Import node_modules

+Because a .gitignore is generated when you generate a project, and it contains the line that excludes the node_modules repository from being pushed.

+This is done because the folder can be very heavy (several hundreds of Mb), and it would cause your pushes to be very long, and not up-to-date with your semver.

+If other users want to run your project locally, they will have to run `npm i` before `ng serve`.
+That's widely accepted as a standard.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.